Hybrid dynamical systems modeling of power systems: Applications in power systems

-The identification problem in hybrid systems may include both model structure identification and parameter estimation, which can be challenging due to the interaction between continuous and discrete dynamics.
-In other words, the identification of hybrid systems involves determining unknown model parameters and identifying switching patterns to obtain a data-driven model.
-The complexity of these systems often leads to difficulties in classifying data points, determining the optimal number of submodels, and avoiding issues such as overfitting.
-The effectiveness of the hybrid model, especially within the context of state estimation, is sensitive to the accuracy of the model structure.
-If the hybrid model fails to represent the interactions between continuous and discrete states accurately, or if the logical relationships within the hybrid model's formalism are not clearly defined, the resulting state estimates may be unreliable.

-The pioneering work in \cite{hiskens2000Identifiability} establishes a foundation for future research.
-However, \cite{hiskens2000Identifiability} did not explore the global identifiability of hybrid systems.
-Another limitation is its treatment of highly nonlinear behaviors and sparse data.
-While some of these issues have been addressed by methods in \cite{Paoletti2007} and more recently in \cite{MORADVANDI202395}, their application in power systems remains limited.
-Moreover, most existing approaches focus solely on piecewise affine system identification.

-We can therefore summarize several promising directions for future research.
-One avenue is the extension of identification methods to broader classes of hybrid systems.
-Since PWA systems are equivalent to multiple hybrid models, most studies on hybrid system identification have concentrated on them.
-However, the availability of diverse identification methods is particularly important in power systems, where it is not always practical to model every aspect purely from first principles.
+The identification problem in hybrid systems involves determining unknown states or parameters and inferring unobserved switching times and hidden operating modes.
+The analysis in \cite{hiskens2000Identifiability} established conditions for local identifiability based on trajectory sensitivities, but did not address global guarantees, strong nonlinearities, or sparse measurements.
+Subsequent work \cite{Paoletti2007, MORADVANDI202395} covers parts of this gap, but applications in power systems remain limited and still largely centered on PWA formulations.
+The availability of diverse identification methods is particularly important in power systems, where it is impractical to model every aspect purely from first principles and many industrial applications rely on output-only models to understand the large-scale system dynamics.
 In such cases, data-driven approaches provide a valuable means of capturing system behaviour.
-Another direction lies in optimizing the MLD formalism and the moving horizon estimation framework to address the increasing scale and complexity of modern power systems.
-A key challenge noted in \cite{thomas2003moving} is the trade-off between estimation horizon length and computational effort: longer horizons improve fault detection accuracy but significantly increase computation time.
-Additionally, decomposing the optimization problem into smaller sub-problems for each sensor output can inadvertently reduce observability, since each sub-problem isolates the perspective of a single sensor and neglects interactions across the system.
-Finally, the application of hybrid system identification methods to renewable energy sources connected to power grid represents a natural and impactful extension of current research trends.
+Another direction lies in optimizing the MLD formalism and the moving horizon estimation framework to address the increasing scale and complexity of modern power systems Improvements to MLD and moving-horizon formulations are required for large-scale networks.
+As noted in \cite{thomas2003moving}, longer horizons enhance estimation accuracy but impose prohibitive computational cost, and sensor-wise decomposition can undermine observability.